 Do you have the courage to live your dream?

 Are you truly ready to take action to reach your desired outcome?

 Will you put in the time, energy, and effort required?

 To Keep Silent

 Consider this concept from a medical field perspective.
-It's much like HIPPA; you can talk about medical cases, situations, ways to treat them, but you cannot disclose a patient's identity or speak about a case in a way that would allow others to guess who the patient is.
+It's much like HIPPA; you can talk about medical cases, situations, ways to treat them, but you can't disclose a patient's identity or speak about a case in a way that would allow others to guess who the patient is.

 Magickally, this skill provides a strong foundation to the others.
 Consider these questions before you decide to talk about your magick:

-This step is more of an ongoing approach to your magick.
-It is an accumulation of To Know, To Will, To Dare, and To Keep Silent along with past experiences, outside influences, and creative thinking.
+This step's more of an ongoing approach to your magick.
+It's an accumulation of To Know, To Will, To Dare, and To Keep Silent along with past experiences, outside influences, and creative thinking.
 Mastering this step is a simple matter of keeping an open mind throughout your life and letting go of any fears of change.

 Ask these questions to help you Imagine:

-© 2010-2014 by Evylyn Rose
+© 2010-2018 by Evylyn Rose